 Learn More – My Straw Bale Gardening Experiment [With Photos!]

 2. Gather and Layer Your Garden Compost Material

-If you already have heaping mounds of compost around your yard or waiting in a compost bin, then that organic goldmine makes for the perfect foundation of your core garden.
+If you already have heaping mounds of compost around your yard or waiting in a compost bin, that organic goldmine is the perfect foundation for your core garden.

 Excellent Compost Ideas for Your Core Garden

 - Plant clippings

 - Coffee grounds

 - Fruits and vegetables

 - Wood chips